Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 ::: term
 **Expression**
   : A combination of variables and operators that is syntactically correct.
 For example, in most programming languages `var1 + var2 - var3` is an expression, but `var1 var2 +` is not (in other languages `var1 var2 +` could be a way to write the sum of `var1` and `var2`).
+Evaluating an expression means doing the operations within the expression, to determine its value.
 :::

 ::: term